 At the Sunburst Gates entrance there once stood the Doric Lodge, though again nothing remains due to it being bombed in 1940.
 Not too far into the park from the main Sunburst Gates entrance you will find the grave of “Judy” a donkey which gave rides to the children, who visited the park, for over twenty years.
 The gravestone is dated 1926.

-John Yates used the contacts of his father-in–law to build her fortune making the Yates’ one of Liverpool’s elite families.
+John Yates used the contacts of his father-in–law to built her fortune making the Yates’ one of Liverpool’s elite families.